jiyong-park/jiyong-park.github.io/_pages/research.md

 ## Publications
-1. **Park, J.**, Cho, D., Lee, J., and Lee, B. “Economics of Cybercrime: The Role of Broadband and Socioeconomic Status,” accepted for publication at *ACM Transactions on Management Information Systems*
+1. **Park, J.**, Cho, D., Lee, J.K. and Lee, B., 2019.
+“The Economics of Cybercrime: The Role of Broadband and Socioeconomic Status,” *ACM Transactions on Management Information Systems* (10:4), pp.1-23.

 ## Working Papers
 ### Manuscripts under Review
-1. **Park, J.**, Pang, M.S., Kim, J., and Lee, B. "The Deterrent Effect of Ride-Sharing on Sexual Assault and Investigation of Situational Contingencies," under 4th round review at *Information Systems Research*
+1. **Park, J.**, Pang, M.S., Kim, J., and Lee, B. "The Deterrent Effect of Ride-Sharing on Sexual Assault and Investigation of Situational Contingencies," under revision for 5th round review at *Information Systems Research*
 2. **Park, J.**, Han, K., and Lee, B. “Green Cloud?
 An Empirical Analysis of Cloud Computing and Energy Efficiency,” under 2nd round review at *Management Science*
 3. **Park, J.**, Han, K., and Lee, B. “Reconciling Economic and Environmental Goals with Information Technology: The Environmental Kuznets Curve Perspective,” under revision for 2nd round review at *Information Systems Research*
 4. **Park, J.**, Kim, J., Cho, D., and Lee, B. “Pitching with Style: The Role of the Entrepreneur’s Video Pitch in Online Crowdfunding,” under revision for 2nd round review at *MIS Quarterly*